 What To Do When Digital Media Gets Out of Hand

 You can work with a therapist if you strongly believe your child uses media compulsively.
 Psychiatry treatments like cognitive behavioral therapy (CBT) or family therapy can help.

 But most kids aren’t in need of these professional interventions.

 “As a pediatrician, I always like to think in terms of prevention,” says Dr. Christakis.
 “It’s so much easier to try and prevent compulsive media use, which can then lead to addiction, rather than try to treat it.”

-First order of prevention: come up with a media plan with set rules, like no devices at the dinner table or screen time only on weekends, that works for your family.
+First order of prevention: Come up with a media plan with set rules that works for your family, like no devices at the dinner table or screen time only on weekends.
 Need help?
 The American Academy of Pediatrics offers a handy and free tool to help you figure out a doable plan for your crew.

-The truth is that most parents today struggle with these questions, concerns, and strategies.
+Most parents today struggle with questions, concerns, and strategies about their kids’ media usage.
 You’re not alone.
 For more help, check out Want to Limit Online Distractions Like Games or Social Media.